- Those who can engage in their research remotely should continue to do so and should only be on campus when absolutely necessary.

 - Individuals can request a workplace accommodation (policy/process outlined here) and should make this request through Annette Lucidi.

-- Human Resources will handle the review of these requests on a case-by-case basis.
+- Human Resources will handle the review of these requests on a case-by-case basis

 - Room/lab capacity and arrangement should be limited in a way that maintains adherence to social distancing guidelines in place by federal and state authorities (e.g. CDC, Pennsylvania mandate, etc.)

 - Existing safety protocols—including use of personal protective equipment as would normally be used in a lab setting and not working alone—must still be enforced.
+Undergraduates working in research labs should not work alone outside of typical business hours.

 - Group meetings should be done online with whatever personal protective equipment/mask requirements are in place for campus, unless one can ensure appropriate social distancing for an in-person meeting.